 Will I need any specific equipment to study this course/programme?

 Students will be provided with a stethoscope at the beginning of the course.

-Throughout the course you spend time with patients in clinical settings to provide context to what you are learning.
-As you progress, your exposure to patients increases along with the complexity of your clinical cases and your responsibilities for patients' care.
+In your preliminary year you will have short placements in a local hospital and meet patients.
+Throughout the MBBCh course you spend time with patients in clinical settings to provide context to what you are learning.
+As you progress, your exposure to patients increases along with the complexity of your clinical cases and your responsibilities for patient care.

-Clinical placement teaching takes place at hospitals, community medical centres and over 150 general practices across Wales.
-This means we can offer a uniquely diverse clinical learning experience.
-Skills and professional behaviours are developed throughout the curriculum, in order that you are fully prepared for your Foundation Programme and postgraduate medical training when you graduate.
+Clinical placement teaching takes place at hospitals, community medical centres and over 200 general practices across Wales.
+This means we can offer you a uniquely diverse clinical learning experience.
+Skills and professional behaviours are developed throughout the curriculum, so that you are fully prepared for your Foundation Programme and postgraduate medical training when you graduate.